-How Often Should Anal Glands Get Expressed?
+How Often Should A Dog’s Anal Glands Get Expressed?

 The best way to determine how often your dog should have their anal glands expressed is by monitoring for any signs of discomfort and maintaining a close relationship with your veterinarian.
 By monitoring how long it takes for your dog to display signs of discomfort between vet visits, you can better determine the best anal gland management for them.

-What is Anal Sac Disease?
+What Is Anal Sac Disease?

-As we mentioned, some dogs struggle with their anal gland health more than others.
+As we mentioned, some dogs struggle more with their anal gland health than others.
 Anal Gland Disease or Anal Sac Disease is a blanket term to describe any type of anal gland complications, ranging from infections to tumors.
 To help you better understand any potential complications, let’s discuss the many forms of anal gland disease.

 Impacted Anal Glands

 These impacted glands will need to be manually expressed and can become infected if they are not addressed quickly.
 This will also be extremely uncomfortable for a dog, causing them to display signs of impaction.
 Most dogs with an impacted anal gland will scoot constantly.
-They may also lick at their back end, and even experience mild redness or irritation in the area.
+They may also lick at their back end and even experience mild redness or irritation in the area.

 Anal Gland Abscess

-Most abscesses will require proper sedation to allow the vet to lance and drain the infected gland.
+Most abscesses require proper sedation to allow the vet to lance and drain the infected gland.
 Once the gland has been drained, your vet will often prescribe antibiotics and pain medication for the week following the procedure.

 Anal Gland Tumors

 Anal gland tumors are not as common as impactions or abscesses, but they do occur.
-The most common anal gland tumors in dogs are adenocarcinomas, and often invade other tissues in the surrounding areas.
+The most common anal gland tumors in dogs are adenocarcinomas and often invade other tissues in the surrounding areas.
 These tumors are not only uncomfortable for dogs, but they can also make it challenging to pass stools as the tumor grows.

 These tumors can be challenging to remove once they are detected.
 It’s common to see them begin to invade other tissues by the time they are diagnosed.
 Surgery is the best option when possible.
 But, is often not a cure due to the inability to take large margins in such a delicate area.
 Every situation will vary in severity.
 If your pup has a tumor, it’s best to speak with your vet about the best plan for your pup.